RobertHRUBY/Fitness-Fatigue-Models/README.md

 ## The Fitness-Fatigue Model Project: A toolbox for implementing FFMs

-This project develops a flexible general-purpose toolbox for investigating impulse-response models in sport and exercise science; providing functions and information to assist with the development and implementation of models and methods.
+This project offers a flexible general-purpose R toolbox for investigating impulse-response models in sport and exercise science; providing functions and information to assist with the development and implementation of models and methods.
+The structure of the functions contained aims to appeal to researchers seeking to investigate the models within data-collection scenarios, and those looking to extend and test models 'in vitro'.

+As a brief example, fitting the standard fitness-fatigue model (below) to experimental data is as simple as:

+    # Import your experimental data set
+    experimentalData <- read.csv("experimentalData.csv")

+    # Data set should be in following format
+    head(experimentalData)
+    days    |   performances  |   loads
+    1               100             50
+    2               NA              25
+    3               102             75
+    4               NA              0
+    5               82              105

+    # Reasonable box constraints on parameter estimates c(p*, kg, Tg, kh, Th)
+    boxConstraints = data.frame("lower" = c(10, 0.01, 1, 0.01, 1),
+                                "upper" = c(150, 3, 50, 3, 50))

+    # Call the fitting function using quasi-Newton method and
+    fittedModel = standardModel(data = experimentalData,
+                                constraints = boxConstraints,
+                                method = "bfgs",              # quasi-Newton
+                                doTrace = TRUE                # monitor optim()
+                                )

-This is how easy it is to use:
+With the example above, it is also possible to supply $startingValues$

-    data <- read.csv("data.csv")
-    standardModel(data, constraints, )
+    # It is possible to also supply startingValues for optim(), which are
+    # otherwise randomly generated with heuristics.
+Cross-validation is
+    # performed as expanding window as standard with a 60% initial window,
+    #

 ### Repository organisation